Davier Walcott

-Davier Walcott (born January 2, 1990) is a footballer playing with North Mississauga SC.
+Davier Walcott (born January 2, 1990) is a footballer.
 Born in Canada, he represented the Grenada national team.

-Playing career
+College career

-Walcott began playing at the college level with the Humber College in 2012.
+Walcott played at the college level with Humber College in 2012.

+Club career

 In 2012, he played in the Canadian Soccer League with North York Astros.
 In 2013, he played abroad in the IV Liga with Orlicz Suchedniów.
 He played with Woodbridge Strikers in League1 Ontario in 2014, but later played abroad in the Verbandsliga Hessen-Süd with 1.
 FCA Darmstadt.

 In 2021, he played in League1 Ontario with North Mississauga SC.

 International career

 Walcott made his debut for the Grenada national football team on March 19, 2016 in a friendly match against Trinidad and Tobago.
 He also participation in several matches during the 2017 Caribbean Cup qualification.

+Personal life

+Walcott's parents were born in La Digue, Saint Andrew Parish in Grenada.
+In 2022, while playing indoor soccer in a local Toronto tournament, he was shot along with three people.
+While receiving a life-threatening injury from the incident, it was reported that he recovered from the injury.